MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 SVG files that need to be animated should be converted to Android Vector Drawable format with the Android Vector Asset tool and then animated manually or with a tool like `Shapeshifter <https://shapeshifter.design/>`_.

+.. warning:: A flaw in Eclipse Temurin™ JDK 8 causes animated vector images to render incorrectly on the Simulator.
+You should upgrade to Eclipse Temurin™ JDK 11 or use the JDK from Oracle instead.

 .. _ej.microvg.VectorGraphicsPainter.drawAnimatedImage(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/microvg/VectorGraphicsPainter.html#drawAnimatedImage-ej.microui.display.GraphicsContext-ej.microvg.VectorImage-float-float-long-
 .. _ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/microvg/VectorGraphicsPainter.html#drawFilteredAnimatedImage-ej.microui.display.GraphicsContext-ej.microvg.VectorImage-ej.microvg.Matrix-long-float:A-
 .. _ej.microvg.VectorImage.getDuration(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/microvg/VectorImage.html#getDuration--